Kentucky vs. Mississippi State NCAA Football Odds, Plays and Insights | October 30, 2021

 Mississippi State Stats and Trends

-- The Bulldogs have covered the spread twice this year when underdogs by 1 point or more (in four chances).
+- This year, the Bulldogs have two against the spread wins in four games as an underdog of 1 point or more.

-- Mississippi State's games this year have gone over the point total two times in seven opportunities (28.6%).
+- Mississippi State's games this season have gone over the total in two out of seven opportunities (28.6%).

-- Mississippi State is 3-3 against the spread and 4-2 overall when the team records more than 19.3 points.
+- When Mississippi State records more than 19.3 points, it is 3-3 against the spread and 4-2 overall.

-- When Mississippi State churns out more than 320.9 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that Mississippi State piles up more than 320.9 yards, the team is 2-3 against the spread and 3-2 overall.

 - This year the Bulldogs have turned the ball over 12 times, eight more than the Wildcats' takeaways (4).